Sydney-Informatics-Hub/geodata-harvester/README.md

 <!-- Badges end -->

-The Geodata-Harvester package offers reusable workflows for automatic data extraction from a wide range of geospatial and environmental data sources.
+The Geodata-Harvester package offers reusable and automated workflows for data extraction from a wide range of geospatial and environmental data sources.
 User provided data is auto-completed with a suitable set of spatial- and temporal-aligned covariates as a ready-made dataset for machine learning and environmental models.
 In addition, all requested data layer maps are automatically extracted and aligned for a specific region and time period.

 ## Introduction